Liberace: Early life and education

 The Depression was financially hard on the Liberace family.
-In childhood, Liberace suffered from a speech impediment, and as a teen, from the taunts of neighborhood children, who mocked him for his effeminate personality, his avoidance of sports, and his fondness for cooking and the piano.
-Liberace concentrated on his piano playing with the help of music teacher Florence Kelly, who oversaw Liberace's musical development for 10 years.
-He gained experience playing popular music in theaters, on local radio, for dancing classes, for clubs, and for weddings.
+In childhood, Liberace suffered from a speech impediment; as a teen, he was taunted by neighborhood children, who mocked him for his effeminate personality, his avoidance of sports, and his fondness for cooking and the piano.
+Liberace concentrated on his piano playing with the help of music teacher Florence Kelly, who oversaw Liberace's musical development for ten years.
+He gained experience playing popular music in theaters, on local radio, for dancing classes, clubs and weddings.